EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1801-05-02-adventures-in-a-castle.md

 extraordinary in and of itself, it does delineate the general expectation readers of that age upheld.

-Tales like *Adventures in a Castle*, as Hogan suggests “inculcates a moral, if not new, yet good.”
-In this story, Hogan maintains the Count de Vauban (avarice personified) “meets with the deserved punishment: while the innocent objects of his horrid persecution, are extricated from his cruel fangs, and finally brought to the enjoyment of more perfect domestic felicity, than they would otherwise probably have
+Tales like *Adventures in a Castle*, as Hogan suggests “inculcate...a moral, if not new, yet good.”
+In this story, Hogan maintains the Count de Vauban, who is avarice personified, “meets with the deserved punishment: while the innocent objects of his horrid persecution, are extricated from his cruel fangs, and finally brought to the enjoyment of more perfect domestic felicity, than they would otherwise probably have